code-differently/HurtLocker-Java/README.md

 ## JerkSON Format

-Just like Json , JerkSON is supposed to be a Key Value Pair data store.
+Just like Json , JerkSON is supposed to be a Key Value Pair foodItem store.

 In Json Key and Value are seperated as such (Key:Value) where the colon is the separator.